WhoaNellie/ringsTrue/README.md

 # ringsTrue
 ![ringsTrue logo](./ringsLogo.png)
 ringsTrue is a news network rating app where anyone can be the judge.
 You will be asked to critique five anonymized articles a day.
-Then compare your rating to the network's overall ranking and to your preconcieved notions!
+Then compare your rating to the network's overall ranking and to your preconceived notions!
 ![ringsTrue rating UI](./ringsGif.gif)

 ## Getting Started